 A seventh group of indicators, AQT 56 to 67, AQT 70, 72 and 78 shows the share of assets and off balance sheet exposures (AQT 78) for impairment measurement under IFRS 9, classified by different stages.
+The impairment measurement under national GAAP based on BAD differs from this measurement.
 Therefore, these indicators can only be built for banks applying IFRS.
 To also note that indicator AQT 69 shows the transfer of financial assets between different stages.